criblio/aws-quickstart-cribl-logstream/steps/cloudtrail.md

 ## Overview of Use Case
 This use case is to get CloudTrail logs into your system of record.
-We will go over some tips to help reduce the volume of these events by removing redundant or `null` values.
+We will go over some tips to help reduce the volume of these events by removing redundant or `null` values and other events that take up significant space while not giving any value.
+In this blog post [Helping Threat Hunters While Staying Compliant: Categorizing and Scoring AWS CloudTrail Events in Real-Time](https://cribl.io/blog/threat-hunting-while-staying-compliant-categorizing-and-scoring-aws-cloudtrail-events-in-real-time/), we will go into detail on how to help reduce the amount of redundant and high volume, low value data from CloudTrail logs.

 ### AWS Setup Overview
 We are going to create the following components in your AWS Environment: